 We all know how this goes.
 You buy a bottle of sesame oil with the best of intentions.
 You plan on adding this new recipe to your weekly meal plan, and you need that oil for it.
-You use it once or twice, and the leftover oil sits in the cabinet untouched since then.
+You use it once or twice, and the leftover oil sits in the cabinet untouched ever since.

 Then, a couple of months later, you need sesame oil once again, and you remember you have an opened bottle in storage.
 It sits open for quite some time already, so you’re not sure if it’s okay to use it or not.